 Effective April 7, 2022, we acquired Maybin Support Services Limited, Momentum Support Limited (UK), and Momentum Property Support Services Limited (collectively "Momentum"), a leading independent provider of facility services, primarily janitorial, across the Republic of Ireland and Northern Ireland, for a purchase price of approximately \$54.8 million.
-The acquisition was accounted for under the acquisition method.
-Accordingly, the assets acquired and liabilities assumed were recognized on the date of acquisition at their estimated fair values, with the excess of the purchase price recorded as goodwill, which is not deductible for income tax purposes.
-As of January 31, 2023, we recorded preliminary goodwill and intangibles of \$41.6 million and \$10.4 million, respectively.
-The total assets acquired, excluding goodwill and intangibles, and liabilities assumed amounted to \$20.4 million and \$17.6 million, respectively.
-The purchase price allocation is subject to adjustments within the measurement period not to exceed one year from the acquisition date.
+In 2023, we completed the acquisition accounting.